How It Works

 How does Savvly protect investor money?

-Contributions are invested in low-cost S&P 500 ETFs from Vanguard and Fidelity — two of the world's largest and most trusted asset managers.
-Assets are held in custody at US Bank, a third-party custodian entirely separate from Savvly.
+Contributions are invested in S&P 500 ETFs managed by Vanguard and Fidelity - two of the world's largest and most trusted asset managers.
+Assets are held in custody at U.S. Bank, a third-party custodian entirely separate from Savvly.
 Savvly never directly holds or manages investor assets.

 What happens if I change jobs?

 Savvly's Longevity Benefit is fully portable.
-If a investor changes employers, they maintain control of their account and may continue contributing personally.
-Their employer's contributions will stop, but the account itself, and all accrued potential benefits, which remains with the investor.
+If an investor changes employers, they maintain control of their account and may continue contributing personally.
+Their employer's contributions will stop, but the account itself, and all accrued potential benefits, remain with the investor.
 This portability is a key structural difference from employer-tethered benefits.

 Are payouts guaranteed?